hgohil2805/CTCI/README.md

 - Spiral Matrix
   Given an integer n, generate a square matrix filled with elements from 1 to n2 in spiral order.

+- Search a 2D Matrix II
+  Write an efficient algorithm that searches for a value in an m x n matrix.
+This matrix has the following properties:
+    Integers in each row are sorted in ascending from left to right.
+    Integers in each column are sorted in ascending from top to bottom.